 As already described in Section 1, the general framework of PESBLADe has allowed the emergence of three well-identified research axes, all of which are within the initial scientific perimeter of the project:

 -A1 has now reached a cruising speed.
-The necessary computational tools for the study of light stop hadronic decays in R-parity violating supersymmetric models have been set up, and are proper interfacing of the susy spectrum calculator SPheno code with the parton level event generator MADGRAPH and a 'spectrum-inverter' mathematica code.
-We have now delineated the phenomenologically interesting parts of the parameter space where multi-b (or light) jet final state decays are sufficiently copious to allow a study of the decaying stop, as compared to the QCD background overwhelmed 2-jet decays.
+The necessary computational tools for the study of light stop hadronic decays in R-parity violating supersymmetric models have been set up, and are running with proper interfacing of the susy spectrum calculator SPheno code with the parton level event generator MADGRAPH and a 'spectrum-inverter' mathematica code.
+We have now delineated the phenomenological interesting parts of the parameter space where multi-b (or light)-jet final state decays are sufficiently copious to allow a study of the decaying stop, as compared to the QCD background overwhelmed 2-jet decays.
 The aim for the coming two years is to exploit, together

 with the new postdoc, these first promising results and to push further the study through the computational tools that we have set-up along two complementary directions: